 Stage 3 – Setting up an AGM

-The third stage consists of organising an official meeting, the Annual General Meeting (AGM) of the Friends Group.
+The third stage consists of organising an official meeting, the AGM of the Friends Group.
 At this meeting you will adopt your constitution and elect officers, a committee and your aims and objectives.

 Setting up your first meeting can seem quite complicated if you have never done anything similar before.
 Below are some guidelines that should remind you of the small things that it is so easy to forget.